-Sweet Potato Gratin or Gratin de Patates Douces recipe from St Vincent and the Grenadines as the cookbook says.
+This particular recipe for Sweet Potato au Gratin or Gratin de Patates Douces recipe originated from St Vincent and the Grenadines.
 The original recipe is made from a type of sweet potato that is red on the outside and yellow on the inside.

-Sweet Potato Gratin
+How to make Sweet Potato au Gratin